gigalixir/gigalixir-cli/docs/source/main.rst

 If you started out with a free tier database and then upgraded to the standard tier, we highly recommend you migrate to a standard tier database.
 The standard tier databases support encryption, backups, extensions, and dedicated cpu, memory, & disk.
 There are no row limits, connection limits*, and they are automatically scalable.

-Unfortunatetly, we can't automatically migrate your free tier db to a standard tier db.
+Unfortunately, we can't automatically migrate your free tier db to a standard tier db.
 You'll have to

   1. :bash:`pg_dump` the free database
   2. Delete the free database with :bash:`gigalixir pg:destroy --help`.
 Note postgres may make you scale down to 0 app replicas to do this so you'll have some downtime.